Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 <img width="919" alt="Screenshot 2025-06-09 at 11 59 05 AM" src="https://github.com/user-attachments/assets/6e334378-a697-44aa-ba1c-4bd325a5ed82" />

-### insights: This map shows how fast startups grow in each country.
+Insights: This map shows how fast startups grow in each country.
 Darker shades mean higher growth.
 Countries like India, Singapore, and the UK stand out with strong startup growth, while lighter areas indicate slower growth.
 It gives a quick view of where startup ecosystems are thriving globally.

 ---